3 Reasons to Cruise the Galápagos

 - Families often find land-based tours more suited to young children, but some cruises are well-equipped for young explorers

-Comfort
+3. Comfort

-- Travelling by boat often comes with a higher price tag
+- Travelling by boat often comes with a higher price tag - many of the vessels are new or recently refurbished, so you will feel the 5-star experience

 -

-Day 1 | San Cristobal & El Junco Lagoon
+Day 1 | San Cristóbal & El Junco Lagoon

 Day 2 | North Seymour and Santa Cruz Dragon Hill